-- 10.2 If the Head of School has been involved at Stage 1, the Stage 2 investigation will be carried out by another member of SLT or a Governor. - 10.3 As necessary, the Head of School (or designate) will interview witnesses and take statements from those involved. - 10.4 Once all the relevant facts have been established, the Head of School (or designate) will produce a written response to the complainant.
+- they may put their complaint in writing to the Headteacher and ask them to investigate.
+The Headteacher may delegate the investigation to the Deputy Head or Assistant Head - 10.2 If the Headteacher has been involved at Stage 1, the Stage 2 investigation will be carried out by another member of SLT or a Governor. - 10.3 As necessary, the Headteacher (or designate) will interview witnesses and take statements from those involved. - 10.4 Once all the relevant facts have been established, the Headteacher (or designate) will produce a written response to the complainant.